rplacd/QuestKit/readme.md

 3. Sanity test Minecraft again.
 Generate javadocs from the QuestKit sources if you must.

 And then you're pretty much set.
 Happy hacking.

+## A caveat (and things TODO)

+This codebase simply isn't ready for modern versions of Minecraft:

+1. The architecture of Minecraft's SSP has changed *considerably* since this mod was first created - instead of the quick-and-cheap monolithic gameloop it now uses a server-client structure internally.
+This means the QuestKit's model and view code, nominally all merged into the QuestCollection, needs to be separated.
+Decidedly not trivial.

+2. A minor API quibble as well - an assumption made implicit by the QuestCollection is that one class only manifests as one actual quest by requiring indexing by type.
+This is annoying if we want to create quests that vary themselves randomly per-instance - instead, perhaps introduce another level of indexing by adding (more conservatively) a ClassInternalID, or (more ambitiously) UUIDs for each Quest instance.
+(Note, though, that we do not use references to specific Quest instances to do that indexing - try serializing *that*.)